 If you are a salaried employee, manager or top-level executive, you are likely curious as to how you spend your time and how efficient you are.

-Toggl is perfect for the salaried worker to hone in on where your most productive days are and where you are wasting valuable time.
+Toggl is perfect for the salaried worker to hone in on where their most productive days are and where they are wasting valuable time.

 Shallow work versus Deep work

 The time-consuming tasks can be referred to as shallow work, and at the end of the month, a review may uncover the fact you are spending 20-30% of your time doing shallow work.

 With this knowledge, you can then go to your boss and ask for a shallow work budget and get those tasks handled by someone more appropriate.